ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ### Technical Question

-- How can I use different types of program modules, such as recursive functions, modules, libraries, and files to implement efficient programs with effective designs?
+- How can I use different types of program components, such as recursive functions, modules, libraries, and files to implement efficient programs with effective designs?

 ### Reading Assignments